Muhammad-AB/seecs-open-house/README.md

 ## How to Setup:
 1. Clone the repository from https://github.com/Muhammad-AB/seecs-open-house.git
 2. Open the code file in your code editor.
-3. Install the composer dependencies by running “composer install” command in the project in the terminal.
+3. Install the dependencies by running “composer install” command and "npm install" command in the project in the terminal.
 4. Setup the .env file, by duplicating the .env.example file and rename it to .env file
 5. Setup the database in your .env file, by going to the code representing your database connections, and updating the values according to your own database.
 6. Run the “php artisan key:generate” command to generate the encryption key for your project.